Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 National Registry of Non-Governmental Organizations - Decree of the National Executive Branch 422/99 of April 27, 1999, as amended.

-Other legal authorities consulted in preparing this Note:
+Other legal authorities and resources consulted in preparing this Note:

 Civil associations, based on provisions of the Civil Code, are membership organizations that satisfy the following criteria: